 Health insurance can be purchased from an insurance company, a health insurance exchange, or an insurance broker.
 Our website allows you to compare plans first, including quality scores, before you commit to purchasing a plan.
 With HealthPocket’s health plan comparison tool you can calculate premium subsidies for Obamacare metal plans.
 When you decide which plan is the best combination of cost, benefits, and quality, HealthPocket will display multiple options where you can purchase the plan that you want.
 In some cases, you may be eligible for a subsidy on your monthly premium.

 People were able to enroll in a new Obamacare plan starting October 1, 2013.
-The open enrollment period for 2016 is now closed.
-The next open enrollment period, which will be for insurance coverage beginning in January 2017, is scheduled to begin October 1, 2016 and end December 15, 2016.
+The open enrollment period for 2017 is now closed (The open enrollment period for the 2017 plan year began November 1, 2016 and ends January 31, 2017.).
 Individuals can also qualify for special enrollment periods outside of the open enrollment period if they experience certain qualifying events.

 What health insurance plan should I choose?